 Community Labor UnitedSupport for state and local policy advocacy for low-wage workers in Massachusetts.Awarded$525,000Term24 monthsProgramWorkers' Rights

 Northwest Employment Education and Defense FundSupport for state policy advocacy for low-wage workers in Oregon.Awarded$600,000Term24 monthsProgramWorkers' Rights

 - Detroit, MI // 2020

-Community Foundation for Southeast MichiganSupport for Michigan Justice Fund's COVID- 19 relief efforts for the criminal justice population in Michigan.Awarded$200,000Term12 monthsProgramCriminal Justice
+Community Foundation for Southeast MichiganSupport for the Michigan Justice Fund, an initiative to coordinate justice reform efforts in Michigan.Awarded$250,000Term12 monthsProgramCriminal Justice